 Deferred taxes are reported on the balance sheet as current or noncurrent based on the balance sheet classification of the related assets and liabilities to which the deferred taxes are attributable.
-Therefore, the deferred taxes related to the intangibles are classified as noncurrent deferred tax liabilities because the intangibles are classified as noncurrent deferred taxes related to the deferred revenue are classified as a deferred tax current liability because deferred revenue is classified as a current liability.
-Because there is a full valuation allowance against net deferred taxes, it is anticipated that there will be no net impact to the tax provision as these deferred tax liabilities reverse over time either through amortization or recognition of the deferred tax assets and netting deferred tax assets and liabilities, the company has a net current deferred tax liability of \$26.4 million and a net noncurrent deferred tax asset of \$26.4 million as of September 30, 2014.
+Therefore, the deferred taxes related to the intangibles are classified as noncurrent deferred tax liabilities because the intangibles are classified as noncurrent on the balance sheet whereas the deferred taxes related to the deferred revenue are classified as a deferred tax current liability because deferred revenue is classified as a current liability.
+Because there is a full valuation allowance against net deferred taxes, it is anticipated that there will be no net impact to the tax provision as these deferred tax liabilities reverse over time either through amortization or recognition of the deferred revenue for tax purposes.
+After allocation of the valuation allowance between current and noncurrent deferred tax assets and netting deferred tax assets and liabilities, the company has a net current deferred tax liability of \$26.4 million and a net noncurrent deferred tax asset of \$26.4 million as of September 30, 2014.